-Committee Membership Functions Delegation of Functions town/parish council members, as outlined in Article 10. employees To ensure that councillors, co-opted members and town and parish councillors have access to training in all aspects of the Code of Conduct for Elected Members, that this training is actively promoted and that members are aware of the standards expected from local councillors under the code.
+Committee Membership Functions Delegation of Functions Committee authority and town/parish council members. councillors, co-opted members, town and parish councillors and employees as outlined in Article 10.
+To ensure that councillors, co-opted members and town and parish councillors have access to training in all aspects of the Code of Conduct for Elected Members, that this training is actively promoted and that members are aware of the standards expected from local councillors under the code.
 To monitor and advise the Council about the operation of its Codes of Conduct in the light of best practice, changes in the law and guidance from central government.
 To grant dispensations to councillors, co-opted members and town and parish councillors from requirements relating to interests set out in the Codes of Conduct for Elected Members; To consider and determine allegations of breaches of the code of conduct by individual councillors, co-opted members or town and parish councillors in accordance with rules and procedures laid down in Regulations for the determination of such matters.
 To consider and determine appropriate sanction against any member where misconduct is established to the satisfaction of the committee and following discussion with the Independent Person.
 To undertake any other functions relating to standards of conduct of members under any relevant provision of, or regulations made under, the Localism Act 2011 or subsequent legislation.
 To exercise the above functions in respect of town and parish councils and their councillors and co-opted members in the Council's area.
 To grant and supervise exemptions from politically restricted post under the Local Government and Housing Act 1989.

-Committee Membership Functions Delegation of Functions Appeals Members of the Purpose Committee Local Authority To hear grievance and disciplinary procedure appeals.
-To frear grievance and disciplinary procedure appears.
-Governance Committee Members of the Local Authority Overall Purpose Committee Local Admonty To provide independent assurance of the adequacy of the risk management framework and the associated control environment, independent scrutiny of the authority's financial and non-financial performance to the extent that it affects the authority's exposure to risk and weakens the control environment, and to oversee the financial reporting process.
-Audit Activity Audit Activity To consider internal audit's annual report and opinion, and a summary of internal audit activity (actual and proposed) and the level of assurance it can give over the council's corporate governance arrangements.
-To according a community of internal conditions and To consider summaries of internal audit reports.
+Committee Membership Functions Delegation of Functions Appeals Committee Members of the Local Authority Purpose To hear grievance and disciplinary procedure appeals.
+Governance Committee Members of the Local Authority Overall Purpose To provide independent assurance of the adequacy of the risk management framework and the associated control environment, independent scrutiny of the authority's financial and non-financial performance to the extent that it affects the authority's exposure to risk and weakens the control environment, and to oversee the financial reporting process.
+Audit Activity To consider internal audit's annual report and opinion, and a summary of internal audit activity (actual and proposed) and the level of assurance it can give over the council's corporate governance arrangements.
+To consider summaries of internal audit reports.
 To consider reports dealing with the management and performance of the providers of internal audit services.
 To consider a report from internal audit on agreed recommendations not implemented within a reasonable time scale.
 To consider the external auditor's annual audit letter, relevant reports, and the report to those charged with governance, within the scope of the Committee's role.
-To consider specific reports of the external auditor, within the scope of the Committee's role.
+To consider specific reports of the external auditor, within the